May 26, 2022

 While it is clear that the Microsoft logo has been directly inspired by the company’s Windows logo, it does have its own story to tell.
 And it’s composed of four essential parts.

 The four squares of the logo each represent the key focus areas of the company.
+In a way, they are all Microsoft logos, and they comprise of:

 1) Microsoft Office